MLBazaar/MLBlocks/docs/advanced_usage/pipelines.rst

         b3 -> y
     }

-Another schema with some more compelexity would be one where there is one primitive that needs to be passed an additional argument that provides information about the data.
+Another schema with some more complexity would be one where there is one primitive that needs to be passed an additional argument that provides information about the data.

 Suppose, for example, that there is a primitive that encodes categorical features, but